 For further details and full list of the exemptions, go to Exemptions.

 - Your Check is valid for five years, unless it is suspended or revoked.

 - You do not need to apply for a new Check when you work for another organisation.
 However, you must notify the Department of Justice and Regulation of any change within 21 days.

-- The Check is a rigorous assessment of an applicant’s criminal records and any reports about professional conduct, preventing those who pose an unjustifiable risk to children from working with or caring for them
+- The Check is a rigorous assessment of an applicant’s criminal records and any professional conduct determinations or findings, preventing those who pose an unjustifiable risk to children from working with or caring for them.

-- Workers are legally obliged to inform you of any new adverse professional conduct report made against them by the bodies listed in What is checked.
+- Workers are legally obliged to inform you of any new adverse professional conduct determination or finding made against them by the bodies listed in What is checked.
 These bodies also notify the department directly of any relevant findings so the department can determine whether the person’s Check should be revoked.

 - A range of exemptions help reduce the administrative burden of the scheme.

 - The validity of a person’s card can be verified at any time using the website’s online service Check status.